MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/guest-access.md

 - Create or revise a team
 - Browse for a team
 - Upload files to a person-to-person chat
 - Guests can still search and find users (outside their team) if they know the user's full email ID.
-To prevent this, IT admins can use patterns like [scoped directory search](https://docs.microsoft.com/en-us/MicrosoftTeams/teams-scoped-directory-search) that have the ability to restrict Guests into their own virtual GAL.
+To prevent this, IT admins can use patterns like [scoped directory search](teams-scoped-directory-search.md) that have the ability to restrict guests to their own virtual GAL.

-For more details, see [What the guest experience is like](guest-experience.md) and [Guest access in Office 365 Groups](https://support.office.com/article/guest-access-in-office-365-groups-bfc7a840-868f-4fd6-a390-f347bf51aff6).
+For a full list of what a guest can and can't do in Teams, see the [comparison of team member and guest capabilities](guest-experience.md#comparison-of-team-member-and-guest-capabilities) table.
+To learn more about guest access at the Office 365 level, read [Adding guests to Office 365 Groups](https://support.office.com/article/guest-access-in-office-365-groups-bfc7a840-868f-4fd6-a390-f347bf51aff6).

 ## How does external access (federation) compare to guest access?